rminelli/brastlewark-search/README.md

 # Install dependencies
 $ npm install

-# Run the app
-$ npm start

 ## Available Scripts

-# In the project directory, you can run:
+# In the project directory, you can run the App:
 $ npm start

 Runs the app in the development mode.<br>